openedx/edx-documentation/en_us/olx/source/about/index.rst

 The Course About Pages
 #################################

-Use the chapters in this section to create the information prospective students will see about your course.
+Use the topics in this section to create the information that prospective learners will see about your course.

 .. toctree::
    :maxdepth: 2